sarangs1621/C/README.md

-Sure!
-Here’s a catchy README template for your GitHub repository containing basic C programming problems:

----

 # C Programming Challenges 📚🖥️

 Welcome to the **C Programming Challenges** repository!
 Whether you're a beginner looking to sharpen your skills or a seasoned coder wanting to revisit the basics, this repo is your one-stop shop for essential C programming problems. 🚀